$8 in advance/$10 at the door

 Celebrate the National Day of Sweden with Anders and Maria Larsson, two of Sweden’s most prominent folk musicians who for many years operated their own record label and culture house in Malung, Sweden, where Anders was a vocal coach at the renowned folk music education course Malungs Folkhögskola.
 They now live in Malmö in the south of Sweden and work as freelance musicians and teachers.
 Featuring Anders’s powerful vocals and using an impressive array of traditional instruments including fiddle, nyckelharpa (the Swedish keyed fiddle), recorder, various Swedish flutes, guitar and percussion, the duo creates a sound that is both modern and traditional at the same time.
-The Larssons have performed in over twenty-five different countries and for this performance will be joined by one of their favorite touring partners, Johannes Mayr of Germany, and also local Scandinavian musician, Ross Sutter.
+The Larssons have performed in over twenty-five different countries and for this performance will be joined by one of their favorite touring partners, local Scandinavian musician, Ross Sutter.
 Don’t miss their performance on TPT’s Almanac television show on Friday evening, June 1st.

 Anders and Maria Larsson:

 Anders and Maria Larsson play Swedish folk music of Skåne, Södermanland, the areas they grew up in, but also of Malung, Dalarna where they lived and taught for fifteen years.
 Anders and Maria have toured together in 25 countries from Kenya to Greece and frequently in Germany and Scotland.
 They are two of Sweden’s most established folk musicians and for many years operated their own record label and culture house in Malung, Sweden where Anders was a vocal coach at the renowned folk music education course at Malungs